Wyoming Wedding Laws

-Written and reviewed by the wedding law liaison team at the Universal Life Church.
+Drafted and last reviewed for accuracy by the Wyoming marriage law team at the Universal Life Church Ministries on

-Getting Ordained in Wyoming
+Getting Married in Wyoming

 How to Get a Wyoming Marriage License